ink-hat/Save-Spotlight/README.md

 # Save-Spotlight
-Helps in saving spotlight cached images
+Helps in saving images cached by Windows Spotlight.
+This a python code so python is required to run it.